dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ----------------------------------------------------------------------
 ### Now what?

-At this point I'm out of ideas other than overclocking the pi.
+At this point I'm out of ideas other than over-clocking the pi.
 If you're in 340lx and can get consistent better times I'll give you $100 :).

 We've improved the cost from  about 3200 cycles down to 98, roughly